japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 With no Aggregator specified, insertAll iterates over all the records and uses the <<buffer, PartitionedPairBuffer>> instead.

-For every record, insertAll xref:shuffle:Spillable.adoc#addElementsRead[increment internal read counter].
+For every record, insertAll shuffle:Spillable.md#addElementsRead[increment internal read counter].

 insertAll requests the <<buffer, PartitionedPairBuffer>> to insert with the <<getPartition, partition>> of the key of the current record, the key itself and the value of the current record.